kasteleman/com.plugwise.zigbee/README.md

 # Plugwise Zigbee Support

-Support for Tom, Lisa and Plug by Plugwise
+Initial Support for Tom, Lisa and Plug by Plugwise

 Plug:

-Alarm Power Overload is experimental.
+Alarm Power Overload is experimental and not (yet) functional within flow manager.
 Could not validate ;-)

 ## Feedback: